mckenney5/gmc/README.md

 - The program should start with M03 and end with M05
 - The 1st and 2nd line should have a comment

-All of that are requirments for a high school CNC project.
+All of that are requirements for a high school CNC project.
-This program helps students check for those requirments by pasting their program.
+This program helps students check for those requirements by pasting their program.

 ## License
 This code is licensed under the MIT license.
 See 'LICENSE' for details.